Property Taxes & Assessments

 If Your Property Taxes Are Paid by a Mortgage Company/Financial Institution

 - It is the sole responsibility of the property owner to complete the Homeowner Grant – application every year (if eligible).
-You must submit your application to the Office in person, online or by mail by the due date in order to avoid penalties.
+Please click this link to view information about the new method for claiming your Homeowner Grant beginning in 2021

 - Your mortgage company is advised of property taxes payable only.

 The following factors may affect the amount of your tax bill:

 - Change in Assessment Values

 - New or increased Utility charges

 The Relationship Between Property Assessment and Municipal Property Taxes

 Municipal governments use property assessments to determine what tax rate they must set to raise the revenue needed to pay for public services, such as police and fire protection, parks and recreation, road improvements and new infrastructure.
 Property assessment and taxation is a two-part process: